• Skip to primary navigation

 JUMP TO RECIPE

 Love lamb but never sure how to cook it?
-These melt in the mouth braised Lamb Shanks with Balsamic Vinegar are the perfect dish to try.
-So simple to make yet so delicious, the best thing about this slow cooked recipe is that the oven does all the hard work.
+These melt in the mouth slow cooked Lamb Shanks in Gravy with Balsamic Vinegar are the perfect dish to try.
+So simple to make yet so delicious, the best thing about this recipe is that the oven does all the hard work.

 Cooked lamb shanks in sauce in a cast iron casserole dish garnished with sliced red chilis and shredded herbs.

-These fork tender braised Lamb Shanks are seared and then cooked low and slow with veggies, wine and balsamic vinegar.
-You'll find the end result has a yummy sweet and sour vibe.
+These fork tender braised Lamb Shanks are seared and then cooked low and slow with veggies, wine, stock and balsamic vinegar.
+You'll find the gravy has a yummy sweet and sour vibe.

-They're so impressive to serve - yet definitely easy enough for a relaxing Sunday afternoon.
+They're so impressive to serve for a special occasion - yet definitely easy enough for a relaxing Sunday afternoon.
 If you'd like spicy lamb shanks, simply add some chili at the end for heat.

 Lovely served with mashed potato, rice or polenta, this is slow cooked lamb at its best.